pzrsa/parsam.io/src/data/blog/gloves.md

 Just to be clear, I don't think the Coil is the final answer for our setup.
 It's not really portable and needs mains power, so I doubt it's something we would ship to users.
 I'm mostly using it as scaffolding, and since it gives me a reliable absolute position besides the issue above, I can build and validate everything downstream.
 Maybe good old cameras and SLAM will replace it.

+_I'm planning to write more posts like this.
+[Get the next one by email](https://parsam.substack.com/subscribe)._

 # From hand to joint angles

 So now we know where my hand is, how do we get a robot to move there?